The Tikkun HaYam Team

 Josh Keller is a Master Scuba Diver Trainer, certified to teach over 25 different specialty courses.
 Josh grew up along the Jersey shore, always being in the water.
 Whether working, playing or learning, whatever he did was based on the ocean.
 He graduated from the Marine Academy of Science and Technology, a high school specializing in marine biology, as a Senior Chief Petty Officer in the NJROTC.
 He then attended Eckerd College after learning about the Scubi Jew program.
 Excited to combine his passion for the ocean and Jewish heritage, Josh fell in love with Scubi Jew and was the student president for two and a half years.
 Josh graduated from Eckerd College with a degree in marine science degree and a minor in computer science.
 After graduation, Josh moved to Key Largo where he earned his PADI Master Scuba Diver Trainer certification.
 He worked at Rainbow Reef Dive Center as an instructor, airboss, office staff, first mate, and guide.
 While in Key Largo, Josh taught many specialty classes about ocean conservation, and every dive for Josh is a Dive Against Debris.
 In 2020 Josh has returned to St. Petersburg to be the Program Coordinator of Tikkun HaYam and Scubi Jew.

 Shayna Cohen is a PADI Master Scuba Diver Trainer, an SSI Century 100 Instructor, and #theseahugger.
 Born in Hawai’i, growing up snorkeling and freediving, it is no surprise that Shayna is a marine conservation maniac.
 She originally obtained her SCUBA certification to complete fisheries management research in Turks and Caicos.
 With a Bachelor's Degree in Biology from Grinnell College, Shayna spent some time sneaking marine conservation into her lesson plans as an educator before deciding that teaching SCUBA is the best way to create marine stewards.
 While working as a SCUBA instructor, dive guide, and Conservation Co-Coordinator at Rainbow Reef Dive Center in Key Largo, Shayna shared the wonders of the underwater world with hundreds of divers, pulled hundreds of pounds of debris from the water, and volunteered her time and skills with numerous environmental organizations.
-In 2017 she relocated to Tampa to expand Tikkun HaYam to new depths.
+In 201

 Reverse Tashlich & Blue/Green

 Raised in Connecticut, Ellie didn't get most of her exposure to the ocean until she started diving with her dad at 10 years old.
 Her first dive didn't go according to plan, but the water managed to hold her interest, and after trying again, Ellie completed her Junior Open Water scuba certification.
 Two years later, she completed her Open Water certification and fell deeply in love with the mystery and beauty of the water.
-Before starting college, Ellie traveled to Madagascar and volunteered with a marine conservation NGO for three months where she participated in building an artificial reef, coral transplanting, and conducting scientific surveys.
-During this time, Ellie worked up to becoming a Rescue Diver.
+Before starting college, Ellie traveled to Madagascar and volunteered with a marine conservation NGO where she participated in building an artificial reef, coral transplanting, and conducting scientific surveys.
 This hands-on work cemented her passion for conservation and carried Ellie into her first year at Eckerd College.
 Within her first month at school, she got involved with Scubi Jew and jumped right in.
-During her sophomore winter break, Ellie slept on her scuba instructors couch as she worked to achieve her Divemaster certification.
-As she finishes her senior year, she has worked her way through the club with hard work and passion, to now sitting as president and working alongside the Tikkun HaYam team as Intern.
+She worked hard as a board member, working up to sitting as Vice President her senior year.
+As her time at Eckerd came to a close, she accepted a position as the Tikkun HaYam Intern is now working as a staff member on the Tikkun HaYam team to coordinate this year's Reverse Tashlich event and an ongoing effort to implement our Blue/Green initiative.

 Ally's Way Captain